 Medicare Part A and Part B coverage is known collectively as Original Medicare.
-Medicare Supplement Insurance plans help pay for treatments that are not fully covered by Original Medicare.
+Medicare Supplement Insurance plans help pay for costs like deductibles and copays that are not fully covered by Original Medicare.
 These plans are often called Medigap plans because they offer financial assistance in filling in the gaps in coverage left by Original Medicare.

-About 430,000 people are enrolled in Medigap coverage in the state of Virginia.
-This represents a little more than one-third of those eligible for this coverage.
-If you are interested in learning more about Medigap plans, continue reading to get the latest information on these supplementary insurance options for Medicare recipients.
+Nearly 450,000 Virginia residents are enrolled in Medigap coverage, which is more than one-third (38%) of Original Medicare beneficiaries in the state.1 If you are interested in learning more about Medigap plans, continue reading to get the latest information on these supplementary insurance options for Medicare recipients.